Iowa vs. Northwestern NCAA Football Odds, Plays and Insights | November 6, 2021

 - Saturday's total is 3.9 points lower than the two team's combined 44.4 points per game average.

-- The 47.5 PPG average total in Wildcats games this season is seven points more than this game's over/under.
+- The 40.5-point over/under for this game is 7.0 points below the 47.5 points per game average total in Wildcats games this season.

 Iowa Stats and Trends

-- Iowa has five wins against the spread in eight games this season.

-- This season, the Hawkeyes have one ATS win in two games as a favorite of 12 points or more.
+- This season, the Hawkeyes have one against the spread win in two games as a favorite of 12 points or more.

-- Iowa's games this year have gone over the point total two times in eight opportunities (25%).
+- Iowa's games this year have gone over the total in two out of eight opportunities (25%).

-- When Iowa scores more than 27.1 points, it is 3-0 against the spread and 3-0 overall.
+- When Iowa records more than 27.1 points, it is 3-0 against the spread and 3-0 overall.

 - This year, the Hawkeyes have turned the ball over 12 times, while the Wildcats have forced 12.